2006 FIFA World Cup: Knockout stage

 The knockout stage involved the sixteen teams that qualified from the group stage of the tournament.
 There were four rounds of matches, with each round eliminating half of the teams entering that round.
 The successive rounds were: round of 16, quarter-finals, semi-finals, and final.
-There was also a play-off to decide third/fourth place.
+There was also a match for third place between the losing semi-finalists.
 For each game in the knockout stage, a draw was followed by thirty minutes of extra time (two 15-minute halves); if scores were still level there would be a penalty shoot-out (at least five penalties each, and more if necessary) to determine who progressed to the next round.

 Bracket

 Results decided after extra time are indicated by (a.e.t.), and results decided via a penalty shoot-out are indicated by (p).

 Round of 16

 In the second round, conceding two early goals in the first twelve minutes to Germany effectively ended the Swedes' hopes of progressing to the quarter-finals.
 Argentina struggled to get past Mexico until a Maxi Rodríguez goal in extra time put the Albiceleste in the quarter-finals.
 Australia's journey ended when Italy were awarded a controversial penalty scored by Francesco Totti, deep into the remaining seconds of the match, after Fabio Grosso went down in the penalty box.
 The Italians had spent much of the game with only ten men on the field, following a controversial red card shown to centre back Marco Materazzi.
-In a 0–0 match, described in The Guardian as "the dullest game in World Cup history", Switzerland failed to convert any of their three penalties in the penalty shoot-out against Ukraine to see them exit the competition with an unwanted new record in becoming the first team in a World Cup to fail to convert any penalties in a shootout.
+In a 0–0 match, described in The Guardian as "the dullest game in World Cup history", Switzerland failed to convert any of their three penalties in the penalty shoot-out against Ukraine to see them exit the competition with an unwanted new record in becoming the first team in a World Cup to fail to convert any penalties in a shoot-out.
 Their elimination also meant that they became the first nation to be eliminated from the World Cup without conceding any goals (and indeed the only nation ever to participate in a World Cup finals tournament without conceding a goal).
 No two teams from the same group qualified for the quarters, all eight teams were from different groups.

 England struggled against Ecuador but won 1–0 thanks to a David Beckham free kick.
 Brazil won 3–0 against Ghana, in a game which included Ronaldo's record 15th World Cup goal.
 Der Spiegel reported that the match may have been influenced by an Asian betting syndicate.
 Portugal defeated the Netherlands 1–0.
 The only goal came courtesy of a Maniche strike in an acrimonious match, which marked a new World Cup record with 16 yellow cards (Portugal: 9, the Netherlands: 7) and 4 players being sent off for a second bookable offence.
 France came from behind to defeat Spain 3–1 thanks to goals from Franck Ribéry, Patrick Vieira, and Zinedine Zidane.